-NIDS High severity alerts from Snort based on the patterns and signatures matching
+NIDS High severity alerts from Suricata based on the patterns and signatures matching

 Baby Domains Domains that were accessed which currently exist for a very short period of time.
-Usually a good indication for malware being transmitted
+Usually a good indication for a malicious activity

 General Monitoring Tips

 Go to each dashboard, and filter out everything that you know is normal and supposed to happen until the dashboard is empty.

 Monitor the dashboard for the next few weeks to see what new events appear and if there is any need for additional filters to clear everything that is normal and expected.

 Once a dashboard has remained empty for a period of time, you can create a Coralogix Alert based on the dashboard query by copying the query and pasting it into the new alert window.

 Review the critical assets of the organization and determine what normal and expected is, and create alerts to notify you of unusual or unexpected behavior.
 For example, if your servers are known not to communicate with mail (SMTP) or instant messaging (IRC), you can create alerts when such connections have been detected.